 Down at the river I had some lunch, I’m the Muesli Bar Kid, and a hunter, complete with a fearsome-looking weapon, strolled past.
 He was camped just 500 m up the East Sabine, no deer yet sighted but there was deer sign around.
 He was on his lonesome and hadn’t seen anyone for about 24 hours so enjoyed our chat until it started raining.

 From the river it is fairly level, sidling around until eventually, I headed down to the West Sabine Hut.

 I chatted to a couple of German guys who were friendly and wanted to know about the Alpine Route that they were contemplating.
 But after five minutes, a couple of heads appeared through the window, two more, eventually eight in all.

 They trooped in and sat down and I discovered they were aiming for Blue Lake Hut.

 Humm, the German guys thought there were already 12 people up there, they had come down in the morning.
 That would make 21.

 Okay, time to shoot through.
 Better go and nab one of those remaining bunks.

 The rain had set in which encouraged movement for the next few hours and it was fairly cool, momentum was needed for another 600 m climb.

-Super steamy in the hut but when the other eight arrived there was now five more people than bunks on a dark and stormy night.
+Super-steamy in the hut but when the other eight arrived there were now five more people than bunks on a dark and stormy night.
 The floor, where they would be sleeping, was entirely damp.